 Postcards, such as the one below, provide a wonderful visual history of a local area.

-The Danville Historical Society is raising funds to purchase a collection of more than 1000 postcards from local historian and deltiologist Clara Fountain.
+The Danville Historical Society is happy to announce that it has raised the funds to purchase a collection of more than 1000 postcards from local historian and deltiologist Clara Fountain.
 Her magnificent collection spans most of the 20th century.
 It will greatly enhance our holdings and make a wonderful public display.

-Thank you for helping the Danville Historical Society grow and improve its collections!
+helped the Danville Historical Society continue to grow and improve its collections!

 Danville, Virginia is located in the south-central Piedmont region of the state, right on the North Carolina border.
 It is surrounded on three sides by Pittsylvania County.
 Virginia -- the state's largest -- and by Caswell County, North Carolina to the south.